 MOD IAP/44A2A1/3

-5.429D In the following countries in Region 2: Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Ecuador, Guatemala, Mexico, Paraguay and Uruguay, the use of the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
+5.429D In Region 2, the use of the mobile (except aeronautical mobile) service in the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
 Such use shall be in accordance with Resolution 223 (Rev.WRC-19).
 This use in Argentina, Paraguay and Uruguay is subject to the application of No. 9.21.
 The use of the frequency band 3 300-3 400 MHz by IMT stations in the mobile service shall not cause harmful interference to, or claim protection from, systems in the radiolocation service, and administrations wishing to implement IMT shall obtain the agreement of neighbouring countries to protect operations within the radiolocation service.
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-(WRC-19)
+(WRC-23)

 Reasons: Modification to RR No. 5.429D to extend it to the entire Region 2.